“Personality-packed rural pub with 12 rooms, stunning food and contemporary art, on a historic estate in north Norfolk”

-Ellis and Parkin were our favourites overall (Superior Doubles): both are quiet and a good size with good views and a bathroom with a window, and Ellis has a kingsize 4-poster bed.
-Thurston (a Double) and Ward (a Superior Double) are also peaceful and a good size; Langtry and Harbord (Superior Doubles) have good views but are noisier, being above the bar.
+Superior rooms Ellis and Parkin were our favourites in the pub itself: both are quiet and a good size with nice views.
+Ellis has a kingsize four-poster bed.
+Standard Thurston and Superior Ward are also peaceful and a good size.
+Superiors Langtry and Harbord have good views but are noisier, being above the bar.

-The pub itself is a curious place, collecting a mix of people and furniture including a 13th-century coffin table, modern pine, 17th-century wood panelling, silver plated cutlery and outlandish modern art.
+The pub is a curious place, collecting a mix of people and furniture.
+A 13th-century coffin table sits alongside modern pine, 17th-century wood panelling, silver plated cutlery and original modern art.
 All the more to talk about over dinner!

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

-The pub has highchairs and a kids' menu, adapting dishes from the main menu where possible but with simple dishes like bangers and mash and roast chicken and vegetables too.
+The pub has highchairs and a kids' menu, adapting dishes from the main menu where possible.
+Our son had delicious homemade pollock fish-finger butties with minted peas and chips when we lasted visited.